Institute for Complex Systems Simulations (ICSS)

 A Fortran Based Mesh Viewer

-During my final year as an undergraduate, I developed a fully functional software program for visualising geometry, grid and grid quality for a custom developed CFD software tool.
-It has and now in use in conjunction with the HARTREE CFD code by some of the other fellow postgrads working in my supervisors team.
+During my final year as an undergraduate, I developed a fully functional software program for visualising geometries, grids and grid quality metrics, for and in-house CFD software tool (HARTREE CFD).

 A habitat suitability model for predicting coral reef distributions in the Galápagos Islands